C Concierge Documentation

 Persona & safety check

-2. On save, the active prompt is hashed; if the hash differs from the last‑vetted hash, status flips to Pending and a SafetyJob is enqueued onto Cloudflare Queue concierge-safety.
+2. On save, the rendered active prompt is hashed; if the hash differs from the last‑vetted hash, status flips to Pending and a SafetyJob is enqueued onto Cloudflare Queue concierge-safety.

 3. The queue consumer reads the job, re‑checks the hash (drops stale jobs), and runs the safety classifier with Calculon Tech’s content policy.